 Usually a power steering fluid leak will be accompanied by one or more symptoms such as:

-2. Whining Noise when turning steering wheel
+2. Whining or Groaning Noise: Especially noticeable when turning the steering wheel.

 How Do You Repair A Power Steering Fluid Leak